ERFANKASHEFI78/store_app/README.md

 The main goal of this project is to provide hands-on experience with Flutter database operations while keeping the UI straightforward and easy to navigate.

 ## Release / Download
+## Download the App

-You can download the latest **APK** of the application from the [Releases](https://github.com/YourUsername/StoreApp/releases) section on GitHub.
+You can download the latest release of Store App from [here](https://github.com/YourUsername/StoreApp/releases).

 ### Installation
 1. Download the APK file from the Releases page.